 Any individual materially involved in the administration of the resolution process may neither have nor demonstrate a conflict of interest or bias for a party generally, or for a specific Complainant or Respondent.
 The Title IX Coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no actual or apparent conflicts of interest or disqualifying biases.
 The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest, and the Title IX Coordinator will determine whether the concern is reasonable and supportable.
 If so, another Pool member will be assigned and the impact of the bias or conflict, if any, will be remedied.
 If potential conflict of interest or bias exists with the Title IX Coordinator, the Vice President for Human Resources should be contacted.

 The Formal Grievance Process involves an objective evaluation of all relevant evidence obtained, including evidence that supports that the Respondent engaged in a policy violation (inculpatory) and evidence that supports that the Respondent did not engage in a policy violation (exculpatory).
 Credibility determinations may not be based solely on an individual’s status or participation as a Complainant, Respondent, or witness.
-The College operates with the presumption that the Respondent is not responsible for the reported misconduct unless and until the Respondent is determined to be responsible for a policy violation by a preponderance of the evidence.
+The University operates with the presumption that the Respondent is not responsible for the reported misconduct unless and until the Respondent is determined to be responsible for a policy violation by a preponderance of the evidence.
 It is also presumed that a report is made in good faith until evidence demonstrates otherwise.

 12. Investigation Timeline

 Investigations are completed expeditiously, often within a few weeks, though some investigations may take months, depending on the nature, extent, and complexity of the allegations, availability of witnesses, police involvement, and other factors.
-The College will make a good faith effort to complete investigations as promptly as circumstances permit and will communicate regularly with the parties to update them on the progress of the investigation.
+The University will make a good faith effort to complete investigations as promptly as circumstances permit and will communicate regularly with the parties to update them on the progress of the investigation.

 13. Delays in the Investigation Process and Interactions with Law Enforcement

-College action(s) or processes are not typically altered or precluded on the grounds that civil or criminal charges involving the underlying incident(s) have been filed or that criminal charges have been dismissed or reduced.
+University action(s) or processes are not typically altered or precluded on the grounds that civil or criminal charges involving the underlying incident(s) have been filed or that criminal charges have been dismissed or reduced.

 14. Steps in the Investigation Process